getify/You-Dont-Know-JS/async & performance/ch4.md

 // outside: F
 ```

-Pay particular attention to the processing steps when after the `it.next(3)` call:
+Pay particular attention to the processing steps after the `it.next(3)` call:

 1. The `3` value is passed (through the `yield`-delegation in `*bar()`) into the waiting `yield "C"` expression inside of `*foo()`.
 2. `*foo()` then calls `return "D"`, but this value doesn't get returned all the way back to the outside `it.next(3)` call.